desmaref/is426-pm2.5-analysis/README.md

 <div align="center">Figure 3: Kings County Regression</div>
 <br />

-THe $r^2$ value for Kings County is 0.004648376948229838.
+The $r^2$ value for Kings County is 0.004648376948229838.
 Both models fail to be represented accuratly by a linear model.
 ## Results/Findings
 Currently Working through Project